Arlen22/TiddlyServer/README.md

 This is the first release of TiddlyServer 2.0 Lite.

+# Installation

+ 1. Download the files from master (Clone or download link at the top right)
+ 2. `npm install`
+ 3. Rename `example-settings.json` to just `settings.json` and configure your tree with the actual folders you want to serve.
+See below for details on settings.json.
+ 4. `npm start`

 # Benefits
   - Allows relative linking to external files.
     - All files found in the folder structure can be served.
 Relative and path urls work fine.
 You can even link to the folder, if you like.